heron182/pdv/README.md

 A GraphQL API where you can:

-- create a new PDV
+- Create a new PDV
 - Search a PDV by document(CNPJ)
 - Given a [lat, long] coordinate, return the nearest PDV in your area.